KevCaz/KevCaz.github.io/content/home/about.md

 soon!

-Last thing I should mention about me is that I am a code-enthusiast (currently spending most of my coding-time on R and C++ but I enjoy coding in many programming langages, see my CV) and a graphics-lover (I should probably say data-visualisation-lover as it sounds fancier nowadays).
+Last thing I should mention about me is that I am a code-enthusiast (currently spending most of my coding-time on R and C/C++ but I enjoy coding in many programming langages, see my CV) and a graphics-lover (I should probably say data-visualisation-lover as it sounds fancier nowadays).